Gallery Rifle, Muzzle Loaded Pistol, McQueen Castle

 We shoot .22 single shot and semi-auto, .38/.357 and .44 underlever, MLP, .223 and .308 and whatever you bring along.
 Our shoots are practices, but we hope to organise team matches as we mature.
 A nice feature of our shoots is that members are happy for others to try out their firearms (with appropriate supervision).

-For McQueen shoots information, see Vince Bottomley's article below (click the down arrow to reveal it) and underneath that Alan Wey's shooter's guide.
+For McQueen shoots information, see Vince Bottomley's article below (click the down arrow to reveal it) and underneath that, the late Alan Wey's shooter's guide.

 The last planned NLRC McQueen shoot of 2022 was held on Sunday 4th September.
 The NLRC McQueen Champion 2022 is Mark Smith with a score of 48.0.
 Liv Carroll and Clare Docherty tied for second place with 47.1.
 Congratulations to them all!